+This table presents the minimum, first quartile, median, mean, third quartile, and maximum values of the sea level surge daily maximum measurements.

+The mean surge value (0.09162 meters) is slightly higher than the median (0.060 meters), suggesting a right-skewed distribution where higher surges might be more frequent or extreme.
+In addition, the maximum value is a lot higher than the 3rd Quartile, which highlights a presence of high outliers and extreme events.
+This is the area we will delve deeper into.

-Monthly Averages of Sea Level Surge Daily Maximum Values: Figure 3 illustrates the monthly averages of sea level surge daily maximum values for Dun Laoghaire.
+Figure 3: Monthly Averages of Sea Level Surge Daily Maximum Values.
+The monthly averages of sea level surge daily maximum values for Dun Laoghaire.
 This plot helps in identifying seasonal patterns and trends over time.
 The x-axis represents the months, while the y-axis shows the average surge values.
 The cyclical nature of the data shows the expected recurring seasonal variations.

-Annual Averages of Sea Level Surge Daily Maximum Values: Figure 4 shows the annual averages of sea level surge daily maximum values for Dun Laoghaire Station over the timeframe of the dataset.
+Figure 4: Annual Averages of Sea Level Surge Daily Maximum Values.
+The annual averages of sea level surge daily maximum values for Dun Laoghaire Station over the timeframe of the dataset.
 The plot highlights long-term trends and potential changes in sea level surges over the years.
 The x-axis represents the years, and the y-axis shows the average annual surge values.
 The variability in the plot indicates fluctuating surge levels; certain years experiencing higher averages than others.

 3. Methods